Library Policies for Children

 - If you have questions or concerns about a book, discuss them with a librarian or teacher.
 Either may be able to help you understand why the material is being used or provide an alternative for your child.

 The library has many books on how to start homeschooling and curriculum to use.
-Most items are located on the Parent's Shelf at 371.04.
+Most items are located in 371.04 adult nonfiction section.
 While the library does not collect textbooks, parents are welcome to use our non-fiction children's books to supplement curriculum.
 Please speak with a librarian for suggestions on appropriate material for specific educational units.

 The library staff will issue borrower's cards to teachers who are employed in Payne County.
 Teacher cards may check out up to 30 items with a check out period of 30 days, with no renewals.
 Further detail can be found in Appendix B of the Circulation Policy.